kevmcenroe/2020-2DGED-CA1---Kevin-McEnroe/README.md

 - [ ] Vector2

 ### Code to Refactor
+- [x] Re-factor Rect to use Vector2
-- [ ] Re-factor Arc and Rect to use Vector2
+- [ ] Re-factor Arc to use Vector2

 ### Tasks - Week 2
 - [x] Add Arc and Rect classes